Leon Spinks Beats Muhammad Ali in a Massive Upset

 Read more →

-The New York Knicks set an NBA record for the most free throw attempts per game during the 1957-58 season.
+The 1957-58 New York Knicks set an NBA record by averaging 42.4 free throw attempts per game, a mark no team has surpassed.

 Read more →